Mission Manor Healthcare Residence

 Facility Inspections

-In the final category of inspections, this facility really did not fare well.
-It received an F in our inspection rating.
-For facilities with bad inspection scores, you should really scrutinize any severe deficiencies found on their recent inspection reports.
-This particular facility was assessed a category J through K deficiency, which are among the worst categories of deficiencies.
-This generally means that the government inspectors found a deficiency which places resident health or safety in immediate jeopardy.
+Moving on the last category of inspections, this nursing home fared very poorly.
+It received an F in our inspection category.
+When a nursing home has this poor of an inspection score, you should expect some severe deficiencies on its inspection report.
+Severe deficiencies indicate a risk to patient safety.
+This particular nursing home was assessed a category J or K deficiency, which are among the worst categories of deficiencies.
 Another red flag is that CMS cited this nursing home for possible abuse or neglect.
 Hopefully, its performance improves in the future, but until then we simply can't recommend this facility.

 Compared to national and state averages across all facilities.